OctavianParalescu/aws-ec2-ebs-automatic-snapshot-bash/README.md

 sudo mv ebs-snapshot.sh /opt/aws/
 ```

 You should then setup a cron job in order to schedule a nightly backup.
-Example crontab jobs:
+Example crontab jobs (notice user with sudo capabilities):
 ```
 55 22 * * * root  AWS_CONFIG_FILE="/root/.aws/config" /opt/aws/ebs-snapshot.sh